 This dramatic progress has brought us to a tipping point in human history.
-We could be the first generation to make sure no child dies from diarrhea or pneumonia; that no child starves to death or faces a life sentence of hunger.
+We could be the first generation to make sure no child dies from diarrhoea or pneumonia; that no child starves to death or faces a life sentence of hunger.

 Access to health workers

-To help end this injustice, the Unilever Foundation has made a three-year €15 million commitment to Save the Children’s biggest-ever global campaign, EVERY ONE.
+To help end this injustice, the Unilever Foundation has made a three-year, €15 million commitment to Save the Children’s biggest-ever global campaign, EVERY ONE.
 As a lead global partner Unilever is working with Save the Children to stop the needless deaths of millions of children and their mothers.

 “We have made dramatic progress, in recent years, to cut child deaths.
 This is inspiring.
 We could be the generation that ensures no child dies from preventable illnesses like diarrhoea, pneumonia.
 The lifesaving partnership with Unilever could be the catalyst to help drive and accelerate this progress.” – Justin Forsyth, Chief Executive, Save the Children UK.